AutoSenseTech/speech-text-demo/README.md

 # speech-text-demo
-speech to text demo with swift 3 iOS
+speech to text demo with swift 3

 ## Synopsis